Is TradeStation free?

 When it comes to non-trading fees, TradeStation is a rather cheap broker.

 Non-trading fees include various brokerage fees and charges at TradeStation that are not related to buying or selling assets.
 This can be a withdrawal fee, deposit fee, inactivity fee or account fee.

 TradeStation withdrawal fee

 TradeStation inactivity fee

-TradeStation does apply an inactivity fee and it is $50 per year if balance <$2,000 or if less than 5 trades per year.
+TradeStation does apply an inactivity fee and it is $50 per year if your balance is less than $2,000 or if you make less than 5 trades per year.
 Keep this in mind to avoid getting charged after a longer idle period.
 The fact that TradeStation charges an inactivity fee makes it less ideal for you if you are a buy-and-hold investor.